-IMPORTANT: Due to the adoption of the BIOS Boot Spec for ProLiant ML/DL G2 servers, STBTORDR functionality has been replaced with enhanced functionality utilizing the CONREP utility and data files.
-STBTORDR does not work with the ProLiant ML/DL G2 servers.
-Use CONREP to modify the boot order on ProLiant ML/DL G2 systems.
-For more information, refer to the IPL boot order example in the "Configuration Utilities" section of this document.
+NOTE: Because of the adoption of the BIOS Boot Spec for ProLiant ML and DL G2 servers, STBTORDR functionality has been replaced with the enhanced functionality of the CONREP utility and data files.
+STBTORDR does not work with ProLiant ML or DL G2 servers.
+Use CONREP to modify the boot order on these systems.

+For more information, refer to the IPL boot order example in the "Configuration Utilities ("Utility Online Help" on page 23)" section.